-Prior to visiting, a child should be prepared for the things he or she might experience.
-The environment should be prepared to limit unnecessary sights or activity.
+Prior to visiting, a child must be prepared for the things that he or she might experience.
+The environment will be prepared to limit unnecessary sights or activity.
 The child should visit with a calm and trusted adult.
 Before visiting, please speak to the nurse at the bedside or to the social worker, to ensure that the child is adequately prepared.
 Prior to visiting, the child should be told that they can change their mind about visiting at any time.

 A visit to the bedside is often less scary than a child's imagination.
 A child's response is often determined by the response of adult family members.
-If a parent has been away from the home for prolonged periods of time while visiting an ill family member, a child may simply want to spend time in the waiting room with his/her parent.
+If a parent has been away from the home for prolonged periods of time while visiting an ill family member, the child may simply want to spend time in the waiting room with his/her parent.

-injury or chronic alcohol use.
-Critical illness, discomfort and medications are a few of the many possible factors that contribute to the development of delirium.
+medications are a few of the many possible factors that contribute to the development of delirium.
 Delirium can lengthen the duration of both the ICU and the hospital length of stay, make it more difficult for the patient to breathe without a ventilator, and places the patient at risk for self-removal of life-saving tubes and equipment.

 While some delirious patients may be agitated or paranoid, others can appear "flat" and non-responsive.
-Delirium may present with agitation, paranoia, or a very flat and distant affect.
-Patients may hallucinate and interpret real situations in bizarre ways (e.g. it is common for patients to think that staff members are trying to harm them).
+Delirium may cause agitation, paranoia, or a blank and distant mood.
+Patients may hallucinate and interpret real situations in bizarre ways (e.g. a patient may believe that staff members are trying to harm them).
 Family members may be the first to notice subtle changes in the patient's behavior.

-CCTC is part of a national critical care initiative aimed at prevention, recognition, and early treatment of delirium.
 Family members may be able to help prevent or minimize delirium through the following strategies:

-- Provide accurate accounts of a patients home medications or alcohol use - Supply corrective eyewear and/or hearing aids as soon as a patient is awake; and dentures when the patient is no longer intubated orally - Bring familiar items such as a favourite pillow or blanket, face soap and shampoo - Personalize the patient's room with family photos - Provide headsets with the patient's favourite music or relaxation tapes - If a DVD player is available, family movies can help keep a patient connected to those unable to visit - Orient patients to the date and time of day with each visit, and post calendars or clocks within the patients line of vision - Speak to the patient in a calm and reassuring manner during visits, and remind him/her of the location and reason for hospitalization
+- Provide accurate accounts of a patient's home medications or alcohol use - Supply corrective eyewear and/or hearing aids as soon as a patient is awake, and dentures when the patient no longer needs a breathing tube. - Bring familiar items such as a favourite pillow, blanket, soap or shampoo (be aware that blankets may become stained with blood or other fluid). - Personalize the patient's room with family photos and story boards - Provide headsets with the patient's favourite music or relaxation tapes - Bring in family movies to help keep a patient connected to those unable to visit - Orient patients to the date with each visit, and post calendars or clocks within the patients line of vision - Speak to the patient in a calm and reassuring manner during visits, and remind him/her of the location and reason for hospitalization - Avoid overwhelming a patient with large numbers of visitors, or loud/excitable visits

-- Avoid overwhelming a patient with large numbers of visitors, or loud/excitable visits - Promote day and night routine; lights on during daytime (except afternoon nap) and quiet, dark nighttime environment with minimal interruptions - Some delirious patients will become more relaxed with a calm and quiet family member at the bedside; speak to the nurse regarding the most effective approach for your family member
+- Promote day and night routine; lights on during daytime (except afternoon nap) and quiet, dark nighttime environment with minimal interruptions - Some delirious patients will become more relaxed with a calm and quiet family member at the bedside; speak to the nurse regarding the most effective approach for your family member